KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 ### Scenario 2: "We're scaling from 5 to 15 developers" (The Breakpoint)
 **Pain Points:**
-- Teams of 5-10 developers hit a "breakpoint" where process chaos kills velocity
 - Onboarding new developers is slow (takes 4 days, should be <1 day)
-- Processes break down as team grows from 5 to 10 developers
+- Processes break down as team grows
 - Code quality inconsistent across team
 - Hitting the "breakpoint" where velocity decreases as team doubles